Pilea is a great ornamental plant to have indoors. But have you ever witnessed a situation where your pilea leaves are turning yellow?

 In most cases, the yellow leaves fall off and die on their own.

-But before removing the leaves, you should check if the leaves have fully turned to yellow or you only have a few yellow spots.
+But before removing the leaves, you should check if they have fully turned yellow or only have a few yellow spots.

 Things to Consider Before Removing the Yellow Leaves

 - Check out the cause of the yellowing of the leaves.
 Some yellowing can be recovered and reverted to the original.
 So, clipping them off might be damaging.

 - Safely remove the leaf, and remember not to damage other healthy green leaves.